AmpersandTarski/ampersand-models/RAPRelatedPatterns/README.txt

-{-Deze README legt de bedoeling uit van de directory 'RAP'.
+{-Deze README legt de bedoeling uit van deze directory.

 RAP is a shared repository for Ampersand artifacts.
 It is currently under development.